DeStream-EthOnline2022/Web-Client/README.md

 ## Usage

 Please make sure your wallet is connected to the `Polygon Mumbai Testnet` with sufficient funds(0.2 MATIC) in order to access the functionality of this Dapp.
 Testnet MATIC can be funded here [Polygon Faucet](https://faucet.polygon.technology/).
-The user will be lead with the following UX pattern:
+The user will be led with the following UX pattern:

 1. User presses button to connect with his/her MetaMask wallet
 2. Wallet prompts user to approve or reject session